Bad Breath Treatment in Gurgaon

 - Beneath hardened tartar deposits

-6 most common causes
+6 most common causes of bad breath

 - Gum disease — bacteria in pockets below gums